azagniotov/stubby4j/README.md

    at runtime where the following values `SSLv3`, `TLSv1` and `TLSv1.1` are removed, in order to workaround the [JDK-8254713: Disable TLS 1.0 and 1.1](https://bugs.openjdk.java.net/browse/JDK-8254713)

-2. The `stubby4j` server's default `SSLContext` instance (the object that is responsible for setting up SSL connections) is initialized with a custom implementation of `X509TrustManager` that trusts _any_ certificate (X.509 certificates contain an identity (which can be a hostname, organization or individual) and a public key).
+2. The `stubby4j` server's default `SSLContext` instance (the object that contains SSL/TLS settings for setting up SSL connections) is initialized with a custom implementation of `X509TrustManager` that trusts _any_ remote authentication credentials and thus the connection, i.e.: trusts _any_ certificate (the `X.509` certificates contain an identity (which can be a hostname, organization or individual) and a public key).

    Trusting _any_ certificate allows the ease of testing when using `stubby4j`.
 The provided _trust all_ `X509TrustManager`
    allows web clients that do not configure their own `SSLSocketFactory` to connect to `stubby4j` over SSL/TLS.

    If a web client configures its own `SSLSocketFactory`, then the client must also configure its own trust manager.
-This trust manager must be a _trusts all_, since it is not going to be possible for the web client to validate `stubby4j`'s default self-signed certificate against a list of trusted certificates.
+This trust manager must be a _trusts all_, since it is not going to be possible for the client to validate `stubby4j`'s default self-signed certificate (which is going to be presented to the client by `stubby4j`) against a client's own list of trusted CA certificates.

    Please note, trusting _any_ certificate is very insecure and should not be used in production environments.